-A coach can help your child develop a system to keep his things orderly.
-That way, he can find homework, worksheets or directions when he needs them.
+Organization A coach can help your child develop a system to keep things orderly.
+That way, kids can find homework, worksheets, or directions when they need them.

 For instance, the coach may go to your child’s school and conduct a locker “makeover.”
 Simply having too much stuff is often a major source of mess.
-So she may sit down with your child and discuss which papers he can discard to control the clutter.
+So the coach may sit down with your child and discuss which papers can be discarded to control the clutter.

-Developing a system to keep order isn’t enough.
+Keeping tabs on things Developing a system to keep order isn’t enough.
 Your child needs to arrive in class with the right books and folders.
-And he has to get home with the correct tools to study and complete his homework.
+And your child has to get home with the correct tools to study and complete their homework.

-A coach can help develop “cues” to remind your child to go his locker and switch out his notebooks for his next class.
-For example, a coach might put a picture of the locker on the cover of the last notebook your child needs before lunch to remind him to stop at the locker after that class to get his afternoon folders.
+A coach can help develop “cues” to remind your child to go to their locker and switch out notebooks for the next class.
+For example, a coach might put a picture of the locker on the cover of the last notebook your child needs before lunch to remind your child to stop at the locker after that class to get folders for the afternoon.

-He might not budget enough time to finish papers.
-Or he may have trouble getting projects started or envisioning all the steps needed to complete them.
+Kids might not budget enough time to finish papers.
+Or they may have trouble getting projects started or envisioning all the steps needed to complete them.

 An organizational coach can take a big task and create a timeline for getting it done.
-She might also come up with a system using electronic calendars, apps, and cell phone alarms to help your child stay on track.
+The coach might also come up with a system using electronic calendars, apps, and cell phone alarms to help your child stay on track.

-A good coach can help your child develop better ways to study and do homework.
-If your child’s notes tend to be scattered, the coach may give him tips on how to figure out what to write down.
+Study skills A good coach can help your child develop better ways to study and do homework.
+If your child’s notes tend to be scattered, the coach may give your child tips on how to figure out what to write down.

-For instance, she might show him how to focus on just the highlights when he’s studying by using things like bolded words and summary guides.
-She might also help him better predict what information might be on an upcoming test.
+For instance, the coach might show your child how to focus on just the highlights when studying by using things like bolded words and summary guides.
+The coach might also help your child better predict what information might be on an upcoming test.